NACUSO 2019 Board of Directors Election

 A person may be nominated through the Nominating Committee or by petition.

-The Nominating Committee consists of Ray Crouse (Chair), Nick Evens & Bill Beardsley.
-All persons interested in obtaining the nomination of the Nominating Committee should send a bio, a letter explaining their professional experience and personal attributes that they possess to contribute as a director of NACUSO and their responses to the Nomination Questionnaire.
+The Nominating Committee consists of Nick Evens (Chair), Becky Reed & Bill Beardsley.
+All persons interested in obtaining the nomination of the Nominating Committee should send a bio, a letter explaining their professional experience and personal attributes that they possess to contribute as a director of NACUSO and their responses to the attached Nomination Questionnaire.
 The information should be sent to Shawna@nacuso.org.
-All nomination requests must be received on or before February 20, 2018.
-The Nominating Committee will report qualified candidates on or before March 7, 2018.
+All nomination requests must be received on or before February 20, 2019.
+The Nominating Committee will report qualified candidates on or before March 8, 2019.
 All applicants will be notified of the decision of the Nominating Committee in early March.

 The Board has identified skill sets and experience required by the Board in order to fulfill the mission of NACUSO.
 The Nominating Committee will be nominating candidates based not only upon their general qualification, but also against the criteria of the skills and experience needed to complement the skills and experience of persons already on the Board.
 This means that otherwise qualified candidates may not be nominated by the Nominating Committee.
 For your information, the desired attributes and experience identified by the Board are attached hereto.